-DISCIPLINARY INTERVENTIONS
+DISCIPLINARY CONSEQUENCES

-When students do not meet the behavioral expectations of Glenbard East High School, specific consequences will result.
-The consequences will be determined on a case-by-case basis with regards to the type, severity and/or frequency of the offense and are not precedential in nature.
+When students violate the rules of Glenbard West High School, specific consequences will result.
+The consequences will be determined on a case by case basis with regards to the type, severity and/or frequency of the offense and are not precedential in nature.
 Each of the disciplinary actions described below apply whenever a student's behavior is reasonably related to school or school-sponsored activities.

-Behavior Intervention Assignment (B.I.A)
+Behavior Intervention Assignment (BIA)